 1. Miso Katsu

 The first thing to know about food in Nagoya is that miso is everywhere; the people of Nagoya are big fans.
 Sure, miso is widely eaten throughout Japan, but you’ll find that a lot of local dishes in Nagoya will be spruced up using miso, from hot pots to noodles to oden.
-It wouldn’t be surprising for Nagoyans to spread it on toast if it weren’t for the infamous ogura red bean toast being the normal breakfast fare (see #14 below).
+It wouldn’t be surprising for Nagoyans to spread it on toast if it weren’t for the infamous Ogura red bean toast being the local specialty breakfast fare (see #14 below).

 Miso katsu is said to be the number one miso specialty of the Nagoya area, a local dish where deep-fried deliciousness meets miso.
-Essentially, it consists of panko-crumbed tonkatsu pork cutlets deep-fried to juicy perfection, then doused with a red aka-miso sauce instead of the standard, brown tonkatsu sauce.
+Essentially, it consists of panko-coated tonkatsu pork cutlets, deep-fried to juicy perfection, then doused with a red aka-miso sauce instead of the standard, brown tonkatsu sauce.
 Served on a bed of rice with finely sliced cabbage, the miso sauce has a strong flavor, kind of like an intense BBQ sauce, which is widely popular among visitors and locals alike.
-It’s earthy, deep red in color, and thick with a touch of sweetness, aka-miso is so popular that you can buy bottles of this signature sauce in the supermarket as a souvenir.
-Try this Nagoya specialty and get a miso katsu teishoku set lunch at a restaurant, or in a bento box for when you’re on the move.
+It's earthy, deep red in color, and thick with a touch of sweetness; aka-miso is so popular that you can buy bottles of this signature sauce in the supermarket as a souvenir.
+Try this Nagoya specialty and get a miso katsu teishoku (set lunch) at a restaurant, or in a bento box for when you’re on the move.

-Nagoya is the capital of Aichi Prefecture and is the region which is, incidentally, Japan’s largest producer of freshwater eel, or unagi.
+Aichi Prefecture is the region that is, incidentally, Japan’s largest producer of freshwater eel, or unagi.
 It almost goes without saying, the local dish of hitsumabushi, grilled eel, is a must-eat when visiting Nagoya, as it's said to have originated in Nagoya at the end of the Meiji era.